 Five annual network meetings: All meetings are focused on 21st century business models, disruptive technologies and innovation toolsets to create outstanding business strategies.
 All meetings have inspirational speakers and member training.

-Click here to find the full program for the next season 2016/17 of CURIE Executive.
+Click here to find the full program for this season 2017/18 of CURIE Executive.

 CURIE of Tomorrow

 CURIE of Tomorrow is a network of aspiring women who all feel an appetite to become world-leading businesswomen.
 The network focuses on skill training in business model development and innovation toolsets.
 It reveals some of the most interesting elements of innovative business models, new technology and innovation toolsets that serve the challenges of the 21st century.